EthanLima5686/HTML-CSS-Projects/Tribute-Page/README.md

 # Tribute-Page
 A simple tribute page.<br>
-Showcases can unordered lists can be made with HTML and styled with CSS.
+Showcases unordered lists made with HTML and styled with CSS.